Current long term care is provided by informal carers, government subsidised community and residential aged care for people aged 65 years and over.

-The Federal Government contributes some money to the provinces to support healthcare but health care is a provincial responsibility within certain national principles.
+The Federal Govt contributes money to the provinces to support healthcare but healthcare is a provincial responsibility within national principles.

 China does not have a formal long term elderly care system.
-In the absence of a mature and stable social care system, the elderly population in rural areas and disabled elderly people in general are particularly vulnerable.
+In the absence of a mature and stable social care system, the population are vulnerable.

 Finland has a publicly funded system open for all residents, and covers a range of services from home care to institutional care.